 To Enable the Firewall copy-paste instead:

 and name it Enable Firewall.
 Again give it a suitable icon.

 You will have to Run it as Administrator.
 On clicking on both, a black CMD box will appear and then disappear with the letters OK in it.

 Thus, you can easily disable or enable Windows Firewall on your Windows computer.

-Speaking of desktop shortcuts, you might want to check out Handy Shortcuts, – our freeware which lets you create tons of shortcuts in a click.
-Go here to learn how to lock Windows 8 and to create its desktop shortcut.
+Speaking of desktop shortcuts, you might want to check out Handy Shortcuts, – our freeware that lets you create tons of shortcuts in a click.
+Go here to learn how to lock Windows PC and create its desktop shortcut.